Psalm 3

 Close-but-Clear Translation

-2. YHWH, how my adversaries have multiplied.
+2. YHWH, how my adversaries have become many!

-Many are those opposing me.
+Many are those rising against me.

-3. Many are those saying about my soul,
+3. Many are those saying about me,

-“There is no salvation for him in God.”
+“There is no victory for him in God!”
 Selah.

 6. I lay down and fell asleep.

-I woke up, for YHWH supports me.
+I woke up, because YHWH supports me.

 who have taken position against me all around.

-8. Rise up, YHWH.
-Save me, my God.
+8. Rise up, YHWH!
+Save me, my God!

-You have broken the teeth of wicked people.
+You have broken wicked people's teeth.

-9. Salvation is YHWH’s.
+9. Victory is YHWH's!

 Your blessing is on your people.
 Selah.